dive0/github-tutorial/README.md

 17. Click _Create repository_ on the bottom
 18. Verify your email if asked
 19. In quick setup, make sure SSH is selected
 20. Copy and paste each line of code under "...or psuh an existing repository from the command line" one at a time into your _c9 terminal_.
 This first line should be `git remote add origin URL` (The URL is the link to the repository that you just made).
-This line of code will create a bridge/path connecting your local remote to the repository.
+This line of code will create a bridge/path connecting your local repository to your remote repository.
 The second line should be `git push -u origin master`.
 This will tell the computer to remember where to push to, so we don't have to keep including the URL everytime we push.
 We just have to put this line of code once and next time we can just type `git push`.
 * To check the location of your remote use `git remote -v`
 * To remove your remote use `git remote rm origin`
 21. You finished setting up your own repository!